 - What if this goes wrong or that goes wrong?

-It’s easy to end up focussing on what might go wrong.
-The problem is though that it eats away at your confidence and stops you doing the things you need to do to succeed.
+It’s easy to end up focussing on what might go wrong, but this just eats away at your confidence and stops you doing the things you need to do to succeed.
 It makes you doubt yourself and your work, and that makes you hesitant with everything you do.

 Now of course things can go wrong.
 But you have to take the view that whatever happens, you will deal with it.